 Ways To Learn My Spellings

-Spelling Program for Foundation children consist of learning the base alphabet sounds and the names of the letters.
+Underpinning this is the importance of learning the base alphabet sounds and the names of the letters.
 Using the Alphabet Chart consists of singing or say the name of the letter and a phonetic sound for the letter each day, such as; "a is for apple a,a,a".
 Once a younger student is starting to gain condifence on the Alphabet they should start working through the consonant blends chart "cl is for clock, cl,cl,cl".

 Why we sing through the name of the letter once and repeat the sound of the letter three times is due to the importance of the sound over the name of the letter.
-Have children point to each letter as the sing the chart.
+Have children point to each letter as you sing through the chart together.

-Younger children also learn to read their through and then learn to spell 3 to 5 per week.
+Younger children also learn to read their through and then later spell 3 to 5 per week.
 Keeping it fun and encouraging.
 Faith CSDE will supply you with these Sight Word cards.
 To pick your first words, think about which ones are the highes frequency and then consider words that make an important sentence.

 Middle and Upper Primary - Building strengths